otherside1/windowstools/README.md

 # windowstools
-Some simple powershell scipts I made
+Some simple powershell scipts I made to automade boring task

 The scripts here are so very simple that I deserve no credit